cs50nestm/cs50labs/exitcodes/README.md

 Then compile and test your program, with the correct and incorrect number of command-ine arguments.
 Try typing in `echo $?` at the `$` after executing your program both ways to further that you've implemented exit codes correctly!

-And don't forget to check your style with
+And don't forget to check your style with:

 ```
 style50 exit.c
 ```

 [For more info, download the CS50 Syntax Reference Sheet](https://ap.cs50.school/assets/pdfs/unit2/exit_codes.pdf)